 Significant achievements have been made in the management of patients with cancer from research involving clinical trials over the last few decades.
-Clinical trials are designed to achieve specific goals such as determining the safest and most effective dose of a new drug, uncovering the potential side effects of interventions, and finding new surgical or radiological methods.
+Clinical trials are designed to achieve specific goals, such as determining the safest and most effective dose of a new drug, uncovering the potential side effects of interventions, and finding new surgical or radiological methods.

 Clinical Trial Phases

 Phase II trials have more selective enrollment requirements.
-The inclusion criteria are based on tumor types that appeared to respond to the Phase I trial and often places a restriction on the number of different treatment regimens a patient previously received for their cancer.
-These patients usually have an advanced stage cancer and are relatively asymptomatic.
+The inclusion criteria are based on tumor types that appeared to respond to the Phase I trial and often place a restriction on the number of different treatment regimens a patient previously received for their cancer.
+These patients usually have advanced-stage cancer and are relatively asymptomatic.
 Many patients are enrolled in a Phase II trial because one of the primary endpoints is to prove effectiveness with acceptable side effects.
 If a reasonable response rate is seen at the Phase II level, the experimental drug or combination can proceed to a Phase III trial.